pepperkick/LightSync/README.md

 ## Running

 Before you start BeatSaber along with the mod, press the link button in your HUE bridge to connect.

-All connected lights should animate red to blue when connection is established.
+All connected lights should animate red to blue when the connection is established.

 ## Building